ppy/osu-wiki/news/2025/2025-07-21-osu-mania-ln-tournament-4-registrations-now-open.md

 ## Where can I spectate?

-o!mLN4 will have an official [Twitch stream](https://www.twitch.tv/osumanialive), as well as a Chinese restream over at [bilibili (link TBC)]().
-Join us in witnessing exciting matchups between the best osu!mania LN players of our time!
+o!mLN4 will have an official [Twitch stream](https://www.twitch.tv/osumanialive).
+Make sure to join us in witnessing exciting matchups between the best osu!mania LN players of our time!

 Spectator or player, we hope to see you at the opening of o!mLN4: Inverse World of Nouille.